cyrusimap/cyrus-imapd/doc/source/imap/developer/documentation.rst

 Documentation Tools
 ===================

-For basic reStructured Text operations, we are using Sphinx version 1.2.3 (We can't use 1.3.* due to a bug with graphviz captions):
+For basic reStructured Text operations, we are using Sphinx version 1.3.6:

 * python-sphinx
 * python-sphinxcontrib-programoutput